eric-rizzi/teaching/my_projects.md

 # PythoShop

-The UCLS CS department has an amazing project that allows students to create their own photo-editing software (similiar to PhotoShop).
+The UCLS CS department has an amazing project that allows students to create their own photo-editing software (similar to PhotoShop).
 It does a great job teaching students about loops, functions, colors, and files.
-Since arriving at UCLS, I have helped the other intro teachers on the project in varous ways.
+Since arriving at UCLS, I have helped the other intro teachers on the project in various ways.

 [Click here]({{ site.baseurl }}/my_projects/pythoshop.html) for more information.